Survivor Series (2021): Background

-The event was held at the Barclays Center in Brooklyn, New York.
+The 35th annual Survivor Series event was held at the Barclays Center in Brooklyn, New York.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, originally referred to as the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
-The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically features teams of four or five wrestlers against each other.
-Announced on August 16, 2021, the 2021 event was the 35th Survivor Series and was scheduled to be held on November 21, 2021, at the Barclays Center in Brooklyn, New York.
-In addition to airing on traditional pay-per-view worldwide and the WWE Network in international markets, it was the first Survivor Series to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
+The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.

+Announced on August 16, 2021, the 35th Survivor Series was scheduled to be held on November 21, 2021, at the Barclays Center in the New York City borough of Brooklyn, New York.
+This marked the fourth Survivor Series to be held in a New York City borough, and subsequently fourth in the U.S. state of New York, after 1996, 2002, and 2011, which were in Manhattan.
+In addition to airing on traditional PPV worldwide and via livestreaming on the WWE Network in international markets, it was the first Survivor Series to livestream on Peacock in the United States following the shutdown of the American version of the WWE Network in April.
 Tickets went on sale on September 24 through SeatGeek.

-Since WWE reintroduced the brand split in July 2016, Survivor Series has also centered around competition between wrestlers from Raw and SmackDown for brand supremacy.
-In addition to traditional Survivor Series matches between the brands, the champions of Raw face their SmackDown counterparts in non-title matches, which began at the 2017 event.
+Since WWE reintroduced the brand split in July 2016, Survivor Series became centered around competition between wrestlers from Raw and SmackDown for brand supremacy.
+In addition to traditional Survivor Series matches between the brands, the champions of Raw faced their SmackDown counterparts in non-title matches, which began at the 2017 event.
 The 2021 Survivor Series featured Raw's WWE Champion against SmackDown's Universal Champion, the Raw Women's Champion against the SmackDown Women's Champion, Raw's United States Champion against SmackDown's Intercontinental Champion, and the Raw Tag Team Champions against the SmackDown Tag Team Champions.
-The 2019 event had also featured the NXT brand - being elevated to third main brand status with its debut on USA - involved in the competition, making all brand supremacy matches triple threats.
-NXT was removed from the 2020 event due to COVID-19-related issues, and in September 2021 was repositioned to its previous status as the developmental brand for the main roster under the "NXT 2.0" banner.
+The 2019 event had also featured NXT involved in the competition, being elevated to WWE's third main brand with its debut on the USA Network, making all brand supremacy matches triple threats.
+NXT was removed from the 2020 event due to COVID-19-related issues, and in September 2021, it reverted to its previous status as the developmental brand for the main roster under the "NXT 2.0" banner.